SU-SWS/stanford_install_tasks/README.md

 Install tasks should always be placed in an `Install` folder and then named descriptively.
 Install task files should always be named the same as the class name.
-The class should always extend AbstractInstallTask.
+The class should always extend \ITasks\AbstractInstallTask.
 The AbstractInstallTask class is found in the installation profile and not in this repository.
 Each install task has one required method called `execute`.
 Please see the boilerplate code below.